ZhuangLab/Chromatin_Analysis_2020_cell/combinatorial_tracing/Readme.md

 It includes 3 folders:

-"GenerateEncodingProbes" - used to generate the encoding probes to target DNA loci or intronic RNA foci.
+"GenerateEncodingProbes" - used to generate the encoding probes to target DNA loci or intronic RNAs.

 "ImageAnalysis" - used to transform the raw image data into 3D positional data.